spsforks/ziglang-zig-wiki/Building-Zig-From-Source.md

 Please be aware of the handy cmake variable `CMAKE_PREFIX_PATH`.
 For example, macOS users may want to use `cmake .. -DCMAKE_PREFIX_PATH=$(brew --prefix llvm)`.

+Note: On macOS, since LLVM 12.0 release, Homebrew's packaged LLVM reports itself as a dynamic dependency while Zig's config system will expect a static dependency.
+This can lead to unexpected errors when trying to compile C/C++ with Zig.
+To force static linking of LLVM, use `-DZIG_STATIC_LLVM=on` flag.

 Note: To compile in release mode use the `-DCMAKE_BUILD_TYPE=Release` flag.

 ## Option B: Use a Pre-Built Zig Binary